 This research and conservation project is supported by EFG, Institutional Patron of the museum.

 Preliminary investigations, August 2016

-The preliminary investigations were carried out with the technicians of the mobile laboratory, MOLAB of the CNR-ISTM of Perugia, that non-invasively examined the painting in situ.One of the goals was to understand the composition of the painting that lies underlies the one visible today—Picasso’s first idea for the image.
+The preliminary investigations were carried out with the technicians of the mobile laboratory, MOLAB of the CNR-ISTM of Perugia, that non-invasively examined the painting in situ.One of the goals was to understand the composition of the painting that underlies the one visible today—Picasso’s first idea for the image.
 The responses of the pigments to radiography highlighted in detail the painting underneath, providing an image of the precise distribution of the areas Picasso overpainted.

 The week of analytical study and cleaning tests carried out by Luciano Pensabene Buemi, Conservator of the Peggy Guggenheim Collection, in collaboration with Carol Stringari, Deputy Director and Chief Conservator of the Solomon R. Guggenheim Museum in New York, and Veronique Stedman, Chief Conservator of the Centre Pompidou in Paris, were vital in defining the conservation program.

-The study and conservation of Picasso’s masterpiece have been made possible by the generous support of the BSI bank, Institutional Patron of the Collection.
+The study and conservation of Picasso’s masterpiece were made possible by the generous support of the BSI bank, Institutional Patron of the Collection.
 Besides supporting prestigious institutions like the Peggy Guggenheim Collection and its projects, a passion for art is at the core of the BSI’s ethos.
 Since 2000, BSI has built its own contemporary art collection, which is among the 100 most important corporate art collections in the world.